gui2de/sandbox/beatrice.md

 I'm Béatrice and I come from France.
+And now I live in Washington, DC.